-Here we debunk some of these common misconceptions around this subject.
+Here we debunk some of these common misconceptions about diabetes:

-- Diabetes is not serious: While yes diabetes is not the end of the world.
+Diabetes is not serious: While, yes, diabetes is not the end of the world.
 But this in no way means you take the condition lightly.
-Diabetes is serious and prolonged ignorance to this condition can have serious health repercussions.
-So, if you do see yourself making regular trips to the bathroom, feel extremely thirsty than normal, feel excessively tired without doing any major tasks or suddenly find it difficult to read then go for a diabetes test immediately.
+Diabetes is serious and prolonged ignorance of this condition can have serious health repercussions.
+So, if you do see yourself making regular trips to the bathroom, feel extremely thirsty than normal, feel excessively tired without doing any major tasks, or suddenly find it difficult to read then go for a diabetes test immediately.

-- You ate too much sugar: A lot of people commonly say “ don’t eat all that sugar, you’ll become a diabetic”.
+You ate too much sugar: A lot of people commonly say “don’t eat all that sugar, you’ll become a diabetic”.
 Do you actually become diabetic because of it?
 No, not directly.
-But yes having too much of it can actually cause rapid increase in weight which then can contribute to the chances of developing diabetes.
+But yes, having too much of it can actually cause rapid increases in weight, which then can contribute to the chances of developing diabetes.

-- Only old people get diabetes: The cases of diabetes in adults were higher in the past.
-But with recent change in health and fitness levels of youngsters and the rising obesity epidemic, diabetes is a condition that has become equally prevalent among youngsters as well.
+Only old people get diabetes: The cases of diabetes in adults were higher in the past.
+But with recent changes in the health and fitness levels of youngsters and the rising obesity epidemic, diabetes is a condition that has become equally prevalent among youngsters as well.
 So no matter your age, diabetes is a condition that can affect you at any point, not suddenly but gradually.

 Compared to cancer cases ( which also is now something you can bounce back from), diabetes is not always claiming people’s lives.
 Having said that, as soon as diabetes is left uncontrolled and not properly attended to, a person can actually have lethal results and major complications to deal with.

 Give yourself special care and attention once diagnosed with the condition and try to have a healthy lifestyle to try and prevent it altogether.